koenderks/aRtsy/README.md

 #### Blacklights

 This artwork is inspired by a supervised machine learning method called support vector machines.
-It applies the same principle as described above, but uses a different predictive algorithm to fill in the color of the pixels.
+It applies the principle as described above using a continuous response variable to fill the color of the pixels.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/blacklights/2021-08-22.png' width='270' height='270'>